 3. Keep things Quiet and Relaxing

 During your bedtime routine, be sure to speak only in a calm and soothing voice, shut off any electronics and try to keep the dog and other kids quiet.
 The more relaxed and drowsy the baby is before getting into the crib, the more likely all of this will work!
 We suggest turning off the TV, radio, and leaving your phone in the other room.
 Speak to your baby to tell them what’s happening during the routine, being sure to repeat simple phrases like “time for nighty-night” and “you’re so sleepy.”
 Sometimes some white noise or other background noise is helpful.
+Some of the best baby monitors have white noise and lullabies that you can play to your baby to help lull them asleep.
 We used a humidifier on the low setting year-round, which kept the nasal passages nice and moisturized while also providing a subtle background humming that many parents find helpful for minimizing other background noises.
-By the way, our list of this year’s best nursery humidifiers is here.
+If you need one, check out our reviews of the best nursery humidifiers.

 4. Eyes Wide (or Barely) Open

 Instead of rocking, feeding, or reading your baby to sleep, try to teach your relaxed baby to fall asleep on their own.
 This is the biggest benefit of establishing a consistent bedtime routine: by the time your baby is put into the crib, they will be nice and relaxed and know exactly what is expected of them.
 If you can teach your baby to fall asleep on their own at a young age, many pediatricians suggest that you will find peace and quiet during the night for many years.
 This is because as they get older, if they wake up in the middle of the night, they can self-soothe without needing mom or dad’s help.

 5. Stick to It, and Don’t Lose Hope!